Danau5tin/calculator_agent_rl/src/rewards/tool_judge.md

 The conversation has finished, and you must now evaluate the AI assistant's performance in the output specified below.

 ## Assistant details
-The AI assistant is a helpful assistant with access to a calculator.
+The AI assistant is a helpful assistant with access to a calculator, which it calls using a specific YAML-like syntax within `<calculator>` tags.

 # Your input
 The user will provide you with the conversation which you must assess.

 # What to look for
 Your role is only to look at how the assistant used a calculator, nothing else.
 Other judges will assess other parts of the conversation such as correctness, etc.
 You should look for evidence of the below criteria in the conversation:

 ## Calculator use
-You should evaluate the assistant's decision to use the calculator, its translation of the problem into mathematical logic, the correctness and appropriateness of the calculator syntax structure, and how it presents the result.
+You should evaluate the assistant's decision to use the calculator, its translation of the problem into mathematical logic, the correctness and appropriateness of the calculator YAML syntax structure, and how it presents the result.

 ### When assistant should use calculator (appropriate use):
 - The user explicitly asks for numerical answers that require computation